-Homestar is a comprehensive, independent national rating tool that measures the health, warmth and efficiency of New Zealand houses.
+Homestar is a comprehensive, independent national rating tool, run by the not-for-profit Green Building Council, that measures the health, warmth and efficiency of New Zealand houses.
 A home is rated on a scale from 6 to 10.

 A 6 Homestar rating or higher provides assurance that a house will be better quality - warmer, drier, healthier and cost less to run - than a typical new house built to building code.
 A 10 Homestar rating means you've built a world leading house.

 Homestar assesses a house, apartment or multi unit development against several categories including energy, health and comfort; water waste and materials.
 There are two stages to a Homestar rating:

 To rate a home’s performance and environmental impact, Homestar awards points across seven categories: energy, health and comfort; water; waste; materials; site; home management; and an optional innovation category.